YarboJanks/buffered.io/source/_posts/2012-02-15-webmachine-erlydtl-and-riak-part-4.markdown

   {{ "{" }}{true, Url}, ReqData, State}.
 {% endcodeblock %}

 This module is quite lightweight, but has a little bit of magic in it that revolves around getting redirects to work.
-The Webmachine resource workflow starts with the `init` function, here we just say all is ok and specify `undefined` as our state because we don't have any requirements for state in this resource.

-The next function that's invoked is `resource_exists`.
-Given that we actually want to redirect to Twitter to kick off the OAuth process, we want to tell Webmachine that the resource _does not_ exist, so we return `false` as the first parameter in the result tuple to indicate this.

-Webmachine then calls `previously_existed`.
-It's important to override this method and tell Webmachine that the resource has previously existed because, if we don't, Webmachine will return a 404 to the user.
-We don't want a 404, we want a redirect, so instead we return `true` as the first parameter in the return value to "pretend" that the resource used to exist, but doesn't any more.
+If you're not familiar with how 307 redirects work in Webmachine, take a quick side-glance at my [Redirects with Webmachine][WebmachineRedirects] post.

-As a result of returning `true` in the `previously_existed` function, `moved_temporarily` is the next invoked function.
-Here is where we tell Webmachine that the resource has been moved to another location.
-This is where our OAuth stuff starts to kick in.
-We invoke `twitter:request_access()` which goes to Twitter.com and gets a request token.
-A URL is generated from that token and returned to this resource via the call.
-The return result from this function `{true, Url}` which tells Webmachine to redirect the user to the given Url.
-The effect of this is that the user is taken to Twitter.com and they are presented with the authentication request page.
+Back?
+Ok.
+The extra line of code in the `moved_temporarily` function is where we invoke `twitter:request_access()` which goes to Twitter.com and gets a request token.
+The URL generated by this call is then passed back to Webmachine which will tell the caller's browser where to redirect to.

-Build the app, fire up it up and click on the "Logon via Twitter" button and you should see a screen that resembles this (assuming you're already signed in to Twitter):
+Build the app, fire up it up and click on the "Sign in via Twitter" button and you should see a screen that resembles this (assuming you're already signed in to Twitter):

 ![Logging into CSD view Twitter][ImgTwitterLogon]